mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

 > { _: [], from: '5.0', to: '5.4', o: 'hey' }
 ```

-Now we have the expected format, let's store the arguments into variables that
+Now that we have the expected format, let's store the arguments into variables
-we'll use later in our GitHub issue:
+that we'll use later in our GitHub issue:

 ```js
 import minimist from "minimist-lite";